 In fact, the world record holder for typing speed uses Dvorak.
 Barbara Blackburn set a Guinness world record in 2005 with a speed of 150 words per minute for 50 minutes straight.
 She can hit speeds up to 212 WPM for short bursts.
 Compare this to the average touch typist who might hit 40 WPM on a very good day.

-After the two-year transition period (I’ll admit I’m a slow learner), I’d have to work on a QWERTY computer from time to time.
+After the two-year transition period (I’ll admit I’m a slow learner), I’d get stuck having to work on a QWERTY computer from time to time.
 I was ridiculously slow in QWERTY, even though I had been a fairly efficient QWERTY touch-typist before I learned Dvorak.
-Now, 20 years later, I am able to switch back and forth between QWERTY and Dvorak almost without thinking and without difficulty.
+Now, twenty years later, I am able to switch back and forth between QWERTY and Dvorak almost without thinking and without difficulty.
 Of course, I don’t really like using QWERTY, because it is always slower and less accurate.

 On many keyboards you can rearrange the actual keys, by pulling the key caps off and pressing them back down where you want them.
 But most Dvorak typists don’t do that.
 They have learned never to look at the keyboard, so there is no need to rearrange the actual keys.